 Fare: New American

-A great outdoor summer dining patio with scenic views of the New York City skyline and Eagle Rock Park
+Ambiance/Decor: Upscale, with stunning scenic views of the New York City skyline and Eagle Rock Park.

 Noise Level: Moderate - High